RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./ProtoBuf.js-vs-JSON.md

 What's the difference to C structs?
 -----------------------------------
-When transfering C structs, there will always be a fixed amount of bytes, even if, let's say, a 32 bit integer value does not require the full 4 bytes to represent its information (e.g. a value of 1).
+Despite being somewhat similar, when transfering C structs, there will always be a fixed amount of bytes, even if, let's say, a 32 bit integer value does not require the full 4 bytes to represent its information (e.g. a value of 1).
 As opposed to this, ProtoBuf.js uses base 128 variable-length integers known as "varints", making the smalles values just one byte large.
 Additionally, there are fixed length data types available.
 Furthermore, a protobuf encoded message can easily be extended with more values without breaking existing code while any change to a C struct will usually render old binaries incompatible.

 Example
 -------